 The problem titled “Disk D: is not accessible.
-Access is denied” may occur with your SSD or HDD from another computer or due to the fact that somebody has improperly amended the permission to access the disk in the Security settings.
-The problem occurs in times when NTFS limitations concerning the specific disk or its partition do not permit you or even your operating system to connect to it.
+Access is denied” 🤔 may occur with your SSD or HDD from another computer or because somebody has improperly amended the permission to access the disk in the Security settings.
+The problem occurs when NTFS limitations concerning the specific disk or its partition do not permit you or even your operating system to connect to it.

 Ways to fix the “Disk D: is not accessible.
 Access is denied” issue.

 The instructions below will help you to regain access to the disk whenever you encounter such an error.
 When the issue happens, it is impossible to detect the specific disk owner.
-When accessing the Security tab there will be no information provided and user groups will not be displayed either.
+There will be no information provided when accessing the Security tab, and user groups will not be displayed either.
 On the condition that you have successfully logged in to the user account with the right of the administrator, perform the following steps:

 - Select the disk experiencing the problem, right-click on it (or on the folder) and choose “Properties“;